pauloruizcares/blog-api/README.md

-# 🚀 Fulltime API
+# 🚀 Blog API

-Welcome to the My Hexagonal API project!
+Welcome to the m API project!
 This is a simple Express-based backend API following the hexagonal architecture pattern and integrated with Swagger for API documentation.

 ## 📦 Getting Started